안녕하세요! 토미입니다.

 그 사람이 (사업하는 걸 보니까 ) 마음이 놓여요.

-Please, practice several times imagining that you’re finally relieved.
+Please practice several times to imagine that you’re finally relieved.

-Seeing that there are people in line, that restaurant seems to be famous.
+Seeing that there are people in line, that restaurant is famous.

 (1)서는 (2)서는 걸 보니까

-If you choose (1), it means “it seems like that’s the restaurant people stand in the line.”
+If you choose (1), it means “it seems like that’s where the restaurant people stand in line.”

-It does not match with the translation, therefore (1) is incorrect.
+It does not match the translation, so (1) is incorrect.

 Now, let’s read the sentence together!